Before you start promoting your products and services, it’s always good to have a small business marketing plan in place.

 One of the biggest reasons why having a marketing plan is useful is that it keeps you and your marketing focused.
 It’s a great way to make sure you’re on the right track and are working towards your goals.

 By doing that, your small business marketing plan saves you time and resources, because you know exactly what you need to do and when.
-If, for example, a new marketing opportunity arises, you can quickly check if it fits into your planning and make a quick, informed decision.
+If, for example, a new marketing opportunity arises, you can immediately check if it fits into your planning and make a quick, informed decision.

 Additionally, a marketing plan enables you to monitor your marketing efforts and see what marketing works for your small business and what doesn’t.